-Within the borders, and on retail shelves, Chinese authorities are still authorized (and motivated) to pull samples of textiles and apparel for quality checks.
-Failing manufacturing regulations once your product has already reached retail shelves can be increasingly costly for your company, both logistically and for your brand's reputation.
+Once your product is in the country, and on retail shelves, authorities may also pull samples for inspection.
+Violations discovered at this point can be increasingly costly for your company, both logistically and for your brand's reputation.

 A partnership with an experienced and dedicated third-party lab testing and inspection service is recommended to 1) establish yourself within one of the fastest growing markets in the world, and 2) maintain manufacturing and labeling compliance for as long as you market your product.